 In the past it has been difficult to accurately gauge the effects associated with the discharge of leachate from the Eltham landfill.
 This was because any effect that the leachate may have had on the Mangawhero Stream was masked by the discharge of wastes from the Eltham wastewater treatment plant.
-However, the works to pump Eltham's wastewater treatment plant discharge to Hawera's wastewater treatment plant were completed approximately seven years ago, and the water quality in the Mangawhero Stream has been showing some improvement.
-The results of the macroinvertebrate survey did not indicate that the presence of the landfill was having an adverse effect on water quality.
+However, the works to pump Eltham's wastewater treatment plant discharge to Hawera's wastewater treatment plant were completed approximately eight years ago, and the water quality in the Mangawhero Stream has been showing some improvement.
+The results of previous macroinvertebrate surveys have not indicated that the presence of the landfill was having an adverse effect on water quality.